 - Those who pay their premiums yearly

-- Sells Medicare SELECT policies, which may require you to use network providers, and thus, may have a lower premium
+- Sells Medicare SELECT policies, a type of Medigap plan that requires you to use network providers and may charge a lower premium.

 Questions to ask when comparing Medigap policy costs

 Many private insurance providers sell Medigap policies, so it’s important to shop around and make some calls when you’re ready to buy.
 Just make sure you compare apples to apples: For example, if you’re looking for a Plan C, make sure you compare the premium rates for Plan C from each company you call.